MicrosoftDocs/cpp-docs.it-it/docs/standard-library/istream-iterator-class.md

 ### <a name="return-value"></a>Valore restituito

-L'oggetto archiviato di tipo `Type`.
+Oggetto archiviato di tipo `Type`.

 ### <a name="example"></a>Esempio